 I think this is a top tip from Better Homes and Gardens, to use a slim magazine rack on the back of your cupboard door to store all those pesky lids for Tupperware and tubs.

 For a nifty idea for extra storage in the bathroom how about this one from Simply DIY 2?
 Instead of using towel rails just for towels, use the rails to hang baskets to store washcloths, towels and other bathroom supplies.

 Take a cue from Dark Room and Dearly who created this handy charger and cable storage box from shoe boxes and wrapping paper, no more “Where’s my charger Mum?”!

 #5.
 Tidy Up that Under Sink Cupboard

+I love this idea.
 I’m definitely doing this as the bane of my life is my under sink cupboard in the kitchen.